phantringuyen/disaster-tweet-classification/README.md

-# Tweet Disaster Classification (BERT / ModernBERT)
+# Tweet Disaster Classification (From TF-IDF to Transformers)

-This project fine-tunes a BERT-family model (DistilBERT, BERT-base, or ModernBERT-base) for disaster tweet classification using HuggingFace Transformers.
+This project fine-tunes between traditional Machine Learning models and BERT-family models for Tweet Disaster classification using HuggingFace Transformers.

 ## Folder structure